doktorbanana/MetaHuman/README.md

 (If you are not familiar with all of this, you can find a more detailed and very good explanation here: https://capital-g.github.io/musikinformatik-sose2021/docs/course-info/setup.html.
 Just replace https://github.com/capital-G/musikinformatik-sose2021.git in the first step with https://github.com/doktorbanana/MetaHuman.git You can skip the SuperCollider installattion)

 You should now see seven different Notebooks in your browser (Notebooks 0-6).
-And can go through the code and our documentation.
+You can go through the code and our documentation.
 Start with Notebook "0 Preface".
 If you are only interested in the result you can skip notebooks 1-5 and jump to Notebook 6.

 5. To run the code in Notebook 6, you need our trained models.
 You can get them here: https://drive.google.com/drive/folders/1IU1-62HpnQDz7yyQlBsNWtEvn7Ym5lgc?usp=sharing